temporalio/documentation/docs/go-create-workflows.md

 ## Overview

-The sample code below shows a simple implementation of a Workflow that executes one activity.
-The Workflow also passes the sole parameter it receives as part of its initialization as a parameter to the activity.
+The sample code below shows a simple implementation of a Workflow that executes one Activity.
+The Workflow also passes the sole parameter it receives as part of its initialization as a parameter to the Activity.

 ```go
 package sample